waysact/react-style/README.md

 The syntax helpers are convenient when transitioning a large CSS code base to React Style.
 It makes it possible to directly copy paste styles from your CSS and later refactor them into a more modular form.

+## Not supported CSS features
+React Style does not support pseudo-classes, media-queries and CSS animation.
+Mostly because we try to avoid implicit behaviour and want the user to make layout decisions inside the `render()` function.

 License
 ---